Speedbird 002

 Amazingly, the high altitude at which Concorde cruised meant passengers received almost twice the flux of extraterrestrial ionizing radiation as those travelling on a conventional long-haul flight.
 Upon Concorde's introduction, it was speculated that this exposure during supersonic travels would increase the likelihood of skin cancer.
 Due to the proportionally reduced flight time, the overall equivalent dose would normally be less than a conventional flight over the same distance.
 Unusual solar activity might lead to an increase in incident radiation.
 To prevent incidents of excessive radiation exposure, the flight deck had a radiometer and an instrument to measure the rate of decrease of radiation.
 If the radiation level became too high, Concorde would descend below 47,000 feet

-Speedbird 002's Its last flight was on 4 March 1976 when it flew to the Fleet Air Arm Museum at the Royal Naval Air Station Yeovilton, England.
+Speedbird 002's last flight was on 4 March 1976 when it flew to the Fleet Air Arm Museum at the Royal Naval Air Station Yeovilton, England.

 During its career, Concorde 002 made 438 flights (836 hours), of which 196 flights were supersonic.